GabeScott/standard-works-vault/General Conference/1976 October - The Making of a Missionary.md

 From my front-line position in the mission field I can personally testify that the enemy is well trained in the arts of eternal warfare.
 The army of the devil exploits all kinds of sinful practices, and promotes his cause through every kind of printed, audio, and visual means.
 Perhaps the most cunning of all their methods is the spirit of apathy and indifference that they use to penetrate the minds and the hearts of mankind, to dull their feelings towards God, His Son Jesus Christ, and His church.

-The great prophet Mormon taught: “Wherefore, all things which are good cometh of God; and that which is evil cometh of the devil; for the devil is an enemy unto God, and fighteth against him continually, and inviteth and enticeth to sin, and to do that which is evil continually.”
-(Moro.
-7:12.)
+The great prophet Mormon taught: “Wherefore, all things which are good cometh of God; and that which is evil cometh of the devil; for the devil is an enemy unto God, and fighteth against him continually, and inviteth and enticeth to sin, and to do that which is evil continually.” ([[Moroni 7.12|Moro.
+7:12]].)

 Based on my experience, I believe that if the Saints and missionaries are to build up the Church at the much faster rate that President Kimball has called for, we must all strive to prepare ourselves to become better gospel teachers.
 I often see the great joy that comes into the life of the new member of the Church when he is baptized.
 At each baptismal service I am reminded of the tremendous amount of individual preparation that is required by both member and missionary to bring about the conversion of one soul.